indreek/pg-migrator/README.md

   * Step by step forward migration
   * Step by step backward migration
   * Migrate to a specific version forward or backward
-  * Subfolder search for migration scripts
+  * Subfolder deep search for migration scripts
+  * All or nothing (Transactional migration)
+  * Can use on any system that can connect to target PostgreSQL database

 ## Installation